ProceduresRefractive Lens Exchange (RLE)

 Can refractive lens exchange be reversed?

-Refractive lens exchange is a permanent surgical procedure.
-Once the natural lens is removed, it cannot be replaced, and the intraocular lens (IOL) remains in the eye permanently.
+No. Refractive lens exchange is a permanent surgical procedure.
+Once your eye’s natural lens is removed, you should have an intraocular lens (IOL) that remains in the eye permanently.
+But they can be easily replaced.

 Can refractive lens exchange correct high astigmatism?